-The Bunuba people are the traditional owners of the land upon which the Yiramalay/Wesley Studio School stands.
+The Bunuba people are the traditional owners of the land upon which the Yiramalay Studio School stands.

 As founding partners of the Studio School, the Bunuba community are central to Yiramalay’s immersive educational program.
 They instil a sense of ownership, cultural pride, understanding and respect for people, language and country in every student.